 Stewart has invited Hamilton to meet him at his home, but Hamilton has never accepted this open invitation.
 Stewart has in the past made measured comments on Hamilton, saying he is quite an aggressive driver compared to Rosberg who adopts a much smoother style.

-Hamilton believed by doing so this would put Rosberg under pressure, force him into a mistake and have him to finish outside the top three allowing Hamilton to make up the points deficit and win the championship.
-However Mercedes wanted to end the last race of the season with a 1-2 finish.
+Hamilton believed by doing so would put Rosberg under pressure, force him into a mistake and have him to finish outside the top three allowing Hamilton to make up the points deficit and win the championship.
+However, Mercedes wanted to end the last race of the season with a 1-2 finish.

 Mercedes wanted to effectively fix the outcome of the race, it’s good for PR and marketing purposes for sure.
 But Hamilton is a racer and sometimes a racer has to make difficult decisions in the knowledge it will not be well received.